shuai626/pact/README.md

 ```

 ### Parsing:
-To test parsing, first modify `example.rkt` with desired code.
-Then, inside the racket IDE:
+To test parsing, do the following inside the racket IDE:

 ```
 (require "parse.rkt")